wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 is 9 hr 51 min</a> has <a target="_blank" href="https://microsoftlearning.github.io/mslearn-dp100/">hands-on exercises</a> which references <a target="_blank" href="https://github.com/MicrosoftLearning/mslearn-dp100">https://github.com/MicrosoftLearning/mslearn-dp100</a>

+BTW Microsoft class DP-090 Implementing a Machine Learning Solution with Microsoft Azure Databricks In this one-day course, you’ll learn how to use Azure Databricks to explore, prepare, and model data; and integrate Databricks machine learning processes with Azure Machine Learning.
+Azure Databricks is a cloud-scale platform for data analytics and machine learning.

 <a name="DP-200"></a>

 ## DP-200 Implementing-an-Azure-Data-Solution